≡ Menu

 How much coverage should I buy for my parent?

 The amount of coverage you should buy for your parent will depend on their specific needs and circumstances.
-It’s important to consider factors such as outstanding debts, future expenses, and the cost of living.
+It’s essential to consider factors such as outstanding debts, future expenses, and the cost of living.
 It’s important to consult with an insurance professional to determine the appropriate amount of coverage for your parent.

 How do I know if my parent is eligible for life insurance?